What Is a Database Management System? Explained Simply

 Since the 2000s, Database Management Systems have evolved to handle large amounts of data and support new technologies like cloud computing.
 They now manage everything from social media data to real-time analytics, making storing and analyzing vast volumes of information easier.
 This period has seen rapid advancements, making databases more powerful and versatile.

-Database Languages
+Types of Database Languages in DBMS

 Database languages are special types of computer languages used to create, manage, and interact with databases.
 They help users and software programs add, update, retrieve, and organize data in a database.
 There are five main types of database languages: